ztnel/snaps/snap.md

 ### SSH Setup with Ubuntu Core 18

-1. On client machine open bash terminal generate an RSA key pair using:
+1. On client machine open a bash terminal and generate an RSA key pair
 ```console
 foo@bar:~$ ssh-keygen -t rsa
 ```